fromsantanu/master-ml-dl/Part2/README.md

 By the end of Part 2, you will be able to confidently pick any supervised learning algorithm and know **what it does**, **why it works**, and **where to use it**.

-Whenever you're ready, you can ask for **Lesson 16: Linear Regression**.